 Leading the Change

-H&M Group’s chemical requirements for suppliers usually exceed existing regulations and we promote progressive chemical management.
+Our chemical requirements for suppliers usually exceed existing regulations and we promote progressive chemical management.
 Hazardous chemicals shouldn’t be used in production or found in any of our products.
-H&M Group was one of the first in the industry to establish a Chemical Restrictions List in 1995, which has been constantly updated.
+We were one of the first in the industry to establish a Chemical Restrictions List in 1995, which has been constantly updated.
 Our suppliers are contractually bound to comply with the list.

-H&M Group is a member of a brand-driven collaboration to reduce the use of hazardous chemicals in the apparel and footwear supply chain called the Apparel and Footwear RSL Management (AFIRM).
+In addition, we are a member of a brand-driven collaboration to reduce the use of hazardous chemicals in the apparel and footwear supply chain called the Apparel and Footwear RSL Management (AFIRM).
 We are also signatory members of Zero Discharge of Hazardous Chemicals (ZDHC).
 Our chemical restrictions for textiles are aligned with both the AFIRM Restricted Substances List and the ZDHC Manufacturing Restricted Substance List.
-In addition, there are some substances that H&M Group has strategically phased out or will phase out.
-This is based on precaution or legal standards in the markets we operate.
-To ensure compliance with our restricted list we perform regular tests on our products, mainly performed by third-party laboratories.
+On top of this, we have strategically phased out or will phase out some substances such as PFAs and DMF.
+This is based on precautions or legal standards in the markets we operate.
+To make sure our products don’t contain chemicals on our restricted list, we perform regular tests, which are mainly carried out by third-party laboratories.

-H&M Group has adopted Screened Chemistry, a method to assure that we choose the best in class chemicals.
-The method is hazard-based and involves a third-party assessment that addresses environmental and human health hazards.
+At H&M Group, we have adopted Screened Chemistry to ensure that we choose the best-in-class chemicals.
+The method is hazard-based and involves a third-party assessment that addresses both environmental and human health hazards.
 It enables us to avoid hazardous substances in production.
 We define hazardous as persistent, bioaccumulative, toxic, carcinogenic, mutagenic, toxic to reproduction or endocrine disruption.
+We also joined Green Chemistry & Commerce Council (GC3) in 2022 to strengthen our cross-industry collaboration on innovative chemicals and promoting safe chemicals through hazard assessment.

 When choosing chemicals, we encourage our suppliers to use the ZDHC Gateway Chemical Module.
-This is a web-based industry-wide platform providing information on MRSL compliant chemicals.
-In 2021, 81% of the chemicals used within our textile and leather supply chains were assured to meet ZDHC requirements via the ZDHC Gateway.
+This is an industry-wide platform that provides information on MRSL compliant chemicals.
+In 2022, 88% of the chemicals used within our textile and leather supply chains were assured to meet ZDHC requirements via the ZDHC Gateway.

-We have widely implemented this programme and were awarded ‘aspirational level’ in the annual assessment of the Brands to Zero leader programme.
-Out of the 30 ZDHC Contributor Brands, five achieved this level.
-In 2021, 95% of our textile and leather supply chain was enrolled in the ZDHC programmes, equalling 609 suppliers.
+We have widely implemented this programme and were regarded as “Aspirational” in the annual assessment of the Brands to Zero leader programme for the second consecutive year in 2022.
+Out of the 30 ZDHC Contributor Brands, eight achieved this level.

 Our Sustainability Commitment, which all suppliers must sign, includes a set of requirements concerning the safety of chemical handling and storage, as well as environmental requirements such as the treatment of wastewater and the handling of hazardous waste.